Intracavitary Brachytherapy for Gynecologic Cancers – Vaginal Cylinder

 What is brachytherapy?

 In the treatment of gynecological cancers, brachytherapy may be given in addition to traditional external beam radiation.
-How often your receive brachytherapy will be determined by your care team.
-Ask your providers what your schedule will look like prior to starting treatment.
+How often you receive brachytherapy will be determined by your care team.
+Ask your providers what your schedule will look like before starting treatment.

 What is a vaginal cylinder?

 The radiation needs to be placed near your cancer or where the cancer was removed.
 To be able to do that, applicators are used.
 One type of applicator that can be used is a vaginal cylinder.
 This is often used in women who have had a hysterectomy.
 A vaginal cylinder is made of plastic and looks like a large tampon with a hollow center.
 It is placed into the vagina and may be kept in place with gauze, balloons, or a special undergarment.